 What You Can Do Right Now

-The internet is a vital part of how we get things done, and that means figuring out your bandwidth needs and how to provide for them is more important than ever before.
+The internet is a vital part of how we get business done.
+These days that means figuring out your bandwidth needs and how to provide for them.
 Here’s what you need to do:

 - Take a look at your current connection with a speed test.
 You can test your current speed here.